After high school, not everyone wants to attend a four-year university.

 What Is a Trade School?

-Trade schools, also called career or vocational schools, offer practical training and education to prepare students for specific skilled careers, like carpenter, cosmetologist, or automotive technician.
+Trade schools, also called career or vocational schools, offer practical training and education to prepare students for skilled careers, such as carpentry or cosmetology.

 Trade schools offer practical training and education to prepare students for specific skilled careers.